 Go a step beyond event tickets and offer backstage passes to the winning bidder!

 Adding a behind-the-scenes element to an event experience enhances the value of the auction item.
 You’ll feel the excitement build as participants bid for the chance to see their favorite performers up close and maybe even meet them!

 Partner with a consignment package provider to make sure the cost stays within your event’s budget.
 With consignment providers, your organization pays a set price if the item sells.
 Anything above that, you get to keep.

 6. Hot air balloon ride

-Another perfect silent auction idea that can stand on its own is the classic staycation.
-Maybe your bidders don’t have time to take a long trip, but they could definitely manage a relaxing few days at home.
+Some of your bidders may not have time to take a long trip, but they could definitely manage a relaxing few days at home.
 You can offer a variety of weekend plans that won’t require traveling, such as:

 9. Fine dining experience

-This can work great as a live auction event.
-While this may not be the biggest-ticket item that gets people to come, it will definitely help you bring in extra revenue!
+A fine dining package can work great as a live auction event.
+While it may not be the biggest-ticket item that gets people to come, it will definitely help you bring in extra revenue!

 10. Museum membership

 For those who are interested in getting a taste of culture, offering a museum membership is a great auction idea that can provide long-term value.
 Reach out to local museums and ask if they would be willing to donate an annual membership.